Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 <!-- ------------------------ -->
 ## Conclusion
-Duration: 10
+Duration: 5

 Congratulations!
 You have now built end-to-end data engineering pipelines with Notebooks in Snowflake.
 You've also seen how to follow a complete Software Development Life Cycle (SDLC) for data engineering with Notebooks, including integration with Git, deploying to multiple environments through a CI/CD pipeline, instrumenting your code for monitoring and debugging, and orchestrating the pipelines with Task DAGs.
 Here's a quick visual recap:

 <img src="assets/quickstart_overview.png" width="800" />

-Hopefully you now have the building blocks, and examples, you need to get started building your own data engineering pipeline with Notebooks.
+Hopefully you now have the building blocks, and examples, you need to get started building your own data engineering pipelines with Notebooks.
 So, what will you build now?

 ### What You Learned
 * How to ingest custom file formats (like Excel) with Snowpark from an external stage (such as an S3 bucket) into a Snowflake table